 The risk of introducing allied health assistants without considering systems and resources first

-In such a resource constrained environment, it is imperative that the workforce you DO have is cared for, nurtured and retained so that you can maximise their capacity to deliver high quality care without burning them out.
+In a resource constrained environment, it is imperative that the workforce you DO have is cared for, nurtured and retained so that you can maximise their capacity to deliver high quality care without burning them out.
 This is a difficult balance to achieve.

 The essential ingredients to successfully introduce allied health assistants

-Our research into the roles of allied health assistants over the past two decades demonstrates that AHAs can positively influence patient outcomes as well as increase service capacity; provide more direct care; enable more quality improvement activities; increase time for staff development; improve continuity of care within services; allow for more flexibility within the workforce; and provide more and better client centred care.
+Research shows that AHAs can positively influence patient outcomes as well as increase service capacity; provide more direct care; enable more quality improvement activities; increase time for staff development; improve continuity of care within services; allow for more flexibility within the workforce; and provide more and better client centred care.

-- That the role is appropriate to the context (local, geographic, population, clinical, professional, regulatory);
+- That the role is appropriate to the context (local, geographic, population, clinical, professional, regulatory)

-- Legal structures to be in place to reinforce the new role;
+- Legal structures to be in place to reinforce the new role

-- Clearly defined and understood, unambiguous delegatory processes;
+- Clearly defined and understood, unambiguous delegatory processes

-- Delegating practitioners to have confidence in delegation which comes from them understanding the roles, training and competencies of the practitioners to whom they are delegating; and
+- Delegating practitioners to have confidence in delegation which comes from them understanding the roles, training and competencies of the practitioners to whom they are delegating, and

-- Systematising processes of implementation.
+- Systematising processes of implementation